-- the parent's views; - the views of the school's head teacher; - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the views of the school's headteacher who would decide which year group in which to teach the young person, and - the parent's views and those of the young person, - information about the young person's academic, social, and emotional development that is submitted, - information about the young person's medical history and the views of a relevant medical professional that is submitted, - whether the young person has previously been educated out of their normal age group, - quidance from the Department for Education on delayed admission of summer-born children,

-Parents should consider the implications of a child being taught out of the normal age group.
-Any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.
+Applicants should consider the implications of being taught out of the normal age group.
+Any school the young person later moves on to will consider that he or she has been taught in a different year group but will not be obliged to continue to educate out of the normal age group.